HazelThai/HazelThai/README.md

 I have a passion for technology — whether it's easy or hard, I always keep learning and practicing to improve day by day.

+I’m currently learning IELTS to improve my English skills and to earn an official certificate.

 > "I don't promise anything, but I always try my best."

 📫 Reach me at: [Email](mailto:hazelthai.fw@gmail.com)